C2DH/ranketwo/_assignments/boder/07-where-did-Boder-conduct-his-interviews.en.md

   - learning to conduct web research
 ---

-As is described in the clip, Boder conducted his interviews in difficult circumstances.
-It was hard for him to find a quiet place where he could be alone with his interviewees.
-This affected the quality of his recordings, and  probably also the length of the interviews.
-To give you an idea of these  circumstances you can watch a video created by Yad Vashem on the situation in Displacement Camps.
+Boder conducted his interviews in difficult circumstances.
-This assignment is meant to make you reflect on the Displacement Camps as the first places of ‘knowledge production’ about the Holocaust.
+It was hard for him to find a quiet place where he could be alone with his interviewees.This affected the quality of his recordings, and  probably also the length of the interviews.
+To give you an idea of these circumstances and of the Displacement Camps as the first places of ‘knowledge production’, you can watch a video created by Yad Vashem on this topic.

 - Open the box ‘Where did Boder conduct his interviews’  and watch the clip about the displacement camps https://allthingsmoving.com/DB_interactive_2018_07_03/#Intro